perrin-isir/xomx/README.md

 [![codestyle](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-XOMX is a python library providing data processing and machine learning tools for computational omics, with a particular emphasis on explainability.
+*xomx* is a python library providing data processing and machine learning tools for computational omics, with a particular emphasis on explainability.